 The bodice can be plain or ruched and there are two neckline depths: a higher and lower one.
 You can also add a little flounce to the edge of the neckline for a cute look.
 The sleeves can have lots of different lengths and the skirt can also be a peplum.

 I appreciate the work that goes into providing an abundance of sleeve, bodice and skirt options.
 Mixing them to create the options I really prefer is very liberating for me.
-I chose to make the peplum top with the simple faux wrap bodice.
+I made the peplum top with the simple faux wrap bodice.
 There are two neckline depths.
 I chose the higher option for modesty.
-In regards to the sleeves, 3/4 are usually my preference when I actually sew sleeves.
+Regarding the sleeves, 3/4 are usually my preference when I actually sew sleeves.
 I’m a sleeveless person all-day-every-day.

 The lace neckline binding is my favourite aspect of this top and I pat myself on the back for having this idea lol.

 I have a full pattern review about the Willow wrap dress & Peplum , sewing construction footage and how I made the lace binding in my sewing channel.
 You can also see me wearing it.

 Such a flattering design!
 The bodice with a flounce is beautiful, but having a larger bust, it is not for me.
 However, this style could help balance the figure of the triangle body shape (pear).
 I prefer to keep my necklines simple.

 Next, almost two years later, I revisited the Willow wrap dress & Peplum pattern on the occasion of its re-release in 2 more sizes, 4XL and 5XL.
 This time, I chose the bodice with the small pleats on one side and added the skirt piece for the full dress.
 I made this version sleeveless, although it’s not an official option in the pattern.
 I used the same armscye you would use if you were sewing the sleeves.
 No changes there.
 I made one change to the construction to compensate for my thinner knit fabric choice.
 I made size Large and the standard bust.